 The Horse Crazy “Phase”

 Sometimes a young woman interested in horses and horseback riding girl gets labeled as going through a “horse crazy phase,” and ignored.
 It can be tempting to “wait it out” but in this authors experience working with both horses and teenagers in the mental health field, an interest in horses is often far more than a casual interest in a hobby- often, what really interests girls about horses is the emotional connection with an empathic animal, the empowerment that comes through riding, and the sense of control in handling an animal as large as a horse.
-For teens and tweens who, as a typical part of growing up, often feel disconnected, misunderstood, and powerless, the horse-crazy “phase” can actually be a girl’s was of seeking to get these needs met.
+For teens and tweens who, as a typical part of growing up, often feel disconnected, misunderstood, and powerless, the horse-crazy “phase” can actually be a girl’s way of seeking to get these needs met.
 Brushing off a child or tween’s persistent requests to get their needs met in healthy ways can have significant consequences for them later in adolescence as they potentially seek less healthy ways of getting their needs met.
+For a dedicated article exploring the topic, check out my article on parenting horse-crazy kids.

 Horses and Body Image